Toby Jones: Early life

 Jones was born in Hammersmith, London to actors Jennifer Jones (née Heslewood) and Freddie Jones, and grew up in Oxford.
 He has two brothers.
 He attended Christ Church Cathedral School and Abingdon School in Oxfordshire in the 1980s.
 He studied drama at the University of Manchester from 1986 to 1989, and at L'École Internationale de Théâtre Jacques Lecoq in Paris from 1989 to 1991.

+In July 2026 Jones was the subject of BBC's Who Do You Think You Are?.
+The programme revealed that, in his maternal ancestral line, five generations of women had been actresses; his great-great-great grandmother, Sarah Thorne, was the manager of the Theatre Royal in Margate.
+On his father's side, his great-grandfather, Henry Enoch Jones, was a "potter's saggar maker" in Stoke-on-Trent.
+Henry's father John, a British Army soldier, was involved in the Indian Rebellion of 1857 and had married Jane, an Indo-British subject, in Meerut.
+A DNA test revealed that Jones had 1% Indian DNA.